-{\em Bacterial lineage tracking and time-lapse microscopy.} Log-phase MG1655 \textit{E. coli} harboring plasmids for fluorescent proteins were grown at $37^{\circ}$C with 200 rpm vigorous shaking in LB broth supplemented with kanamycin until the optical density at 600 nm (OD$_{600}$) reached 0.2.
-The bacteria suspension was concentrated 20 times by centrifugation at 3000$\times$g for 10 minutes.
-The bacteria suspension was injected into the PDMS microdevice which has been passivated with 2 mg mL$^{-1}$ bovine serum albumin and 0.5 mg mL$^{-1}$ salmon sperm DNA to reduce bacterial binding to the microchannel walls.
-The bacteria were allowed to enter the growth channels under static condition for 2 hours before the M9 media was infused via tubing using a syringe pump (neMESYS, Cetoni GmbH, Germany).
-The M9 media contains M9 salts and supplementation of filter-sterilized MgSO$_{4}$, CaCl$_{2}$, glucose, kanamycin, rifapentine, and MEM vitamins, which are low in carbon source to avoid biofilm formation \cite{Soft_Lithography, hashimoto, Nanoplasmonics}.
-The M9 media were infused at a flow rate of 1.6 $\mu$L min$^{-1}$ and doubled every two hours until it reached 16 $\mu$l min$^{-1}$.
+Log-phase MG1655 \textit{E. coli} harboring plasmids for fluorescent proteins were grown at $37^{\circ}$C with vigorous shaking in LB broth supplemented with antibiotic kanamycin until the optical density at 600~nm (OD$_{600}$) reached 0.2.
+The bacteria suspension was concentrated 20 times by centrifugation before being injected into the PDMS microdevice which was pre-treated with a passivation solution to reduce bacterial binding to the microdevice surfaces.
+The PDMS microdevice was mounted in a microscope on-stage incubator pre-equilibrated at $37^{\circ}$C on an inverted motorized epi-fluorescence microscope.
+The bacteria were allowed to enter the growth channels under static condition for 2 hours before the M9 media were infused using a syringe pump first at a flow rate of 1.6~$\mu$L~min$^{-1}$ and doubled every two hours until it reached 16~$\mu$l~min$^{-1}$.

-The PDMS microdevice was mounted in a microscope on-stage incubator (WKSM, Tokai Hit, Japan) on an inverted motorized epi-fluorescence microscope (Ti-E, Nikon, Japan) with either a 100X oil immersion objective or a 60X oil immersion objective with 1.5X intermediate magnification.
-The fluorescence images of the bacteria were taken at an interval of $\Delta t=3$ minutes using a high sensitivity camera (Prime95B, Photometrics, Canada) with GFP or mCherry filter cubes (Semrock, USA).
-More detailed information is provided in the Appendix~\ref{app:experiments}.
+The fluorescence images were taken with either a 100X oil immersion objective or a 60X oil immersion objective with 1.5X intermediate magnification at an interval of $\Delta t=3$ minutes using high sensitivity camera (Prime95B, Photometrics, Canada) with GFP or mCherry filter cubes.
+More details are provided in SI Appendix.